DoTheEvo/ANGRYsearch/README.md

 * **slow mode** - enabled when the checkbox is unchecked, slightly slower but can find substrings
 * **regex mode** - activated by the **F8** key, indicated by orange color background
 slowest search, used for very precise searches using [regular expressions](http://www.aivosto.com/vbtips/regex.html), set to case insensitive
-unlike the previous search modes not entire path is searched, only the filename or a directory name
+unlike the previous search modes not entire path is searched, only the filenames/directory names

 regex example: